2007 French Grand Prix: Qualifying

+The qualifying session to determine the starting order for the race was held in three parts, six cars were eliminated after each of the first two parts.
 Both Spykers and both Super Aguris were knocked out of the first phase of qualifying, along with Alexander Wurz's Williams and Vitantonio Liuzzi's Toro Rosso.
 For Super Aguri's Takuma Sato, it did not matter where he qualified, as he was docked ten places, due to overtaking Jenson Button under yellow flags at the last Grand Prix.
 Spyker's Adrian Sutil was hoping for a wet race after an unspectacular qualifying.
 At the front end of the grid, the McLarens were first and fourth, with Hamilton on top, and the Ferraris splitting them in second and third.
 Heikki Kovalainen rounded out the top five.

 David Coulthard failed to complete a single timed lap in the second part of qualifying due to a gearbox problem, and started sixteenth.
 Both Hondas were knocked out also, along with Mark Webber, Scott Speed and Ralf Schumacher.
-Both Button and Barrichello were happier with the upgraded Honda, with Button saying "the car is certainly better than the last race in Indianapolis, although the positions don't reflect that".
-Hamilton was again fastest in Part two, with teammate Alonso down in fifth.
+Both Button and Rubens Barrichello were happier with the upgraded Honda, with Button saying "the car is certainly better than the last race in Indianapolis, although the positions don't reflect that".
+Hamilton was again fastest in the second part of qualifying, with teammate Alonso down in fifth.
 Massa, Räikkönen and Kubica rounded out the top four.

-After topping the first two parts of qualifying, Hamilton dropped to second in the third and final part, with Massa taking pole position, just 0.070 ahead of the Englishman.
+After topping the first two parts of qualifying, Hamilton dropped to second in the third and final part, with Massa taking pole position, just 0.070 seconds ahead of the Englishman.
 Massa stated in the post-Qualifying press conference that "it looks like we [Ferrari] are back and fighting", with Hamilton believing pole was possible had he not made a mistake at Turn 15.
 Räikkönen qualified third as he lost time on one corner, which he called "all my fault".
 Alonso was unable to complete a single lap in the session due to a gearbox problem.
 He was classified tenth and stated that he'd "prefer a wet race".
 Behind Räikkönen was Kubica in fourth, but despite qualifying fifth, Giancarlo Fisichella believed there was "potential for more" from the Renault.
 Fisichella's teammate Kovalainen was sixth, with Nick Heidfeld seventh.
 Jarno Trulli, Nico Rosberg and Alonso rounded out the top ten.
 Rosberg also had a slight gearbox problem in the final part of qualifying, which he believed cost him a few tenths coming into the final few corners.